LouisMazel/docker-adonis-mailer/README.md

 PORT=<port> # required
 HOST=<host> # default 0.0.0.0

-CORS_ORIGIN="*" # optional - string only - if not provided, only the current origin where the image is running is allowed
+CORS_ORIGIN=<allowed_cors_origin> # optional - string only - if not provided, only the current origin where the image is running is allowed

 MAIL_DRIVER=<mail_driver> # required - mailgun or smtp